Last Updated on

 2. Blowing Opportunities

 How many opportunities have you wasted because you didn’t take advantage of them when they were there?
-This is when the effects of procrastination make you really want to kick yourself.
+Was there a job you wanted to apply for but you waited until the deadline passed?
+Or perhaps a course that could have advanced your career yet you delayed enrolling until it was no longer available?
+These were moments that the effects of procrastination made you really want to kick yourself.

 What you don’t realize is that the opportunity could have been life-changing, but you missed out on it.
 Most opportunities only come around once; you are never guaranteed a second chance.
 Not so obvious missed opportunities could be procrastinating with a presentation or pitch, leaving it to the last minute, and not giving it your all.